Collective or Class Actions and Claims Aggregation in Germany

 Assignment of claims to a claims vehicle backed by a litigation funder

 A more controversial method of aggregating claims in German civil procedure is the assignment of a multitude of claims to a special purpose vehicle.
 The first vehicle of this kind was CDC Cartel Damage Claims (CDC), which, in 2005, filed a damages claim for an aggregated amount of €130 million against six members of the cement cartel.
 Several companies from the construction materials industry had assigned their follow-on damages claims to CDC.
 However, after 10 years of litigation, in 2015 the Higher Regional Court Düsseldorf ruled that the assignment of claims to CDC was null and void because it unethically disadvantaged the defendants.
 In fact, the Court found that CDC, a Belgian company with limited liability and limited funds, substituted itself for the financially more powerful assignors, jeopardising the defendants’ claim for reimbursement of procedural costs (in particular the defendants’ legal and expert fees).
-However, the Court did not provide any details as to how CDC – or any other claims vehicle of this kind – could substantiate and prove that it has funding sufficient enough to bear the financial risk of losing in litigation.
-In a second attempt and based on a regional (i.e., different) infringement – now backed by a litigation funder – CDC filed a new lawsuit against the cement cartel with newly assigned claims, a lawsuit that was settled in August 2019 after the Federal Court of Justice had decided some controversially disputed questions regarding the limitation of follow-on claims in June 2018.
+In a second attempt – now backed by a litigation funder – CDC filed a new lawsuit against the cement cartel and settled the lawsuit in August 2019.

 Claims aggregation consisting of a vehicle assignee of claims and a litigation funder responsible for the financials has since then been copied by others.
-For example, the affiliated companies MyRight and Financialright have aggregated more than 45,000 claims in the diesel litigation context, and have filed two aggregated claims involving a total of more than 7,000 claimants and 149,000 trucks against the truck cartel (with a third claim in preparation).
-In all proceedings, MyRight and Financialright are represented by the German office of the US law firm Hausfeld and are financially backed by the litigation funder Burford Capital, which – according to public information – invested €15 million into the diesel claim.
+For example, the affiliated companies MyRight and Financialright have aggregated more than 45,000 claims in the diesel litigation context, and have filed three aggregated claims involving a total of almost 10,000 claimants and more than 180,000 trucks against the truck cartel.
+In all proceedings, MyRight and Financialright are represented by the German office of the US law firm Hausfeld and are financially backed by a litigation funder, which – according to public information – invested €15 million into the diesel claim.